The Uncanny Similarity of Recurrence and Depth: The maze problem

-The first step in the inquiry into neural networks that solve mazes is to show that recurrence also mimics depth with maze solving.
-We further investigate how well the learned models can generalize to larger mazes than they were trained on and we find that recurrent models are better at this than feed-forward networks.
-Additionally, recurrent models can solve more mazes when allowed to think (recur) longer.

-\textbf{Architectural Details} We look at residual networks' performance on the maze dataset.
+We extend our inquiry into recurrence and depth to neural networks that solve mazes.
+Specifically, we look at residual networks' performance on the maze dataset.
 The networks take a maze image as input and output a binary classification for each pixel in the image.
 These models have one convolutional layer before the internal module and three convolutional layers after.
 Similar to classification networks, the internal modules are residual blocks and a single block is repeated in recurrent models while feed-forward networks have a stack of distinct blocks.
+We employ residual networks with effective depths from 8 to 44 layers.

-\subsection{Solving Mazes Requires Depth (or Recurrence)}
+\subsection{Solving mazes requires depth (or recurrence)}

-We train several recurrent and non-recurrent models of effective depths ranging from 8 to 44 on each of the three maze datasets and we see that deeper models perform better in general.
+We train several recurrent and non-recurrent models of effective depths ranging from 8 to 44 on each of the three maze datasets, and we see that deeper models perform better in general.
 Figure \ref{fig:depth_v_recur_mazes} shows these results.
 More importantly, we observe that recurrent models perform almost exactly as well as feed-forward models with equal effective depth.
-Another crucial finding confirmed by the plots is that larger mazes are indeed harder to solve.
+Another crucial finding confirmed by these plots is that larger mazes are indeed harder to solve.
 We see that with a fixed effective depth, models perform the best on small mazes, then medium mazes, and the worst on large mazes.
 This trend matches the intuition that larger mazes require more computation to solve, and it confirms that these datasets do, in fact, constitute problems of varying complexity.